yeagerhaus/work/README.md

-This is the work repo for my personal brand Designed by Yeager, LLC pending.

-I store all of my contracted works here, and therefore keep this repo private so no one has access to the assets or information but me.

-If you're working in or accessing this repo, and are NOT actually me (Cole Yeager), please leave thanks:)
+This is my personal repo for light work/personal projects.
+Feel free to poke around!

-- Cole Yeager
+-Cole Yeager